bhoriuchi/rethinkdown/README.md

 #### location

 The location should be the name of the table that should be used as the LevelDB store.
 All `non-alphanumeric` and `_` characters will be replaced with `_`

+#### Single-Mode `since v0.3.0`

+Single mode allows the same table to be used for all `level` databases.
+The table name specified by `connectOptions.singleTable` will store all data and the `location` will be added as a value in each record so that multiple databases can be stored in the same table.